 Please note: The bowhunter education course does not meet the requirement for an approved hunter safety course needed to purchase a Florida hunting license.
 See information and registration for Florida's hunter safety course.

-Traditional or Distance Learning, there's a Bowhunter Education course for everyone.
-Now you can take the Florida Bowhunter Education Course by completing an online, Distance Learning component, then attending an abbreviated field day.
-The Field Day is designed to be a hands-on, constructive learning experience that will include bow set-up and shooting, field walks, blood trail exercises, erecting and safely ascending and descending from tree stands, as well as equipment preparation and survival techniques.
-A small fee to take the distance learning course is payable to the National Bowhunter Education Foundation (NBEF) on their website.
-At least one distance learning field day will be held in Florida each month.
-Access the online distance learning course on the NBEF website.
+To receive a Florida Bowhunter Education completion card, there are limited opportunities to attend a Florida Bowhunter Education Course by completing the above mentioned NBEF online course, then attending an abbreviated field day.
+The field day is designed to be a hands-on, constructive learning experience that includes bow set-up and shooting, field walks, blood trail exercises, safe set up and use of tree stands, equipment preparation, and survival techniques.
+A small fee to take the online distance learning course is payable to the NBEF on their website.
+Upon completion of NBEF’s online course and Florida’s field day, you will be provided a Florida Bowhunter Education completion card.

-Courses will be listed as “Bowhunting Only - Online Field Day" or "Bowhunting Only - Traditional Course."
-Children under 16 must be accompanied by an adult, and under 18 must present a signed parental release form.
-Download the Parental Release Form.
-Please dress in your hunting attire, proper footwear is required, no sandals allowed.
-Be sure to bring your personal archery gear, but arrows must have field tips, no broadheads.
+Florida Bowhunting Field Days will be listed as “Bowhunting Only - Online Field Day” on the hunter safety course registration page.
+Children under 16 must be accompanied by an adult, and under 18 must present a signed Parental Release Form.
+Please dress in your hunting attire; closed toe shoes or boots are required.
+Participants must bring their personal archery gear.
+Arrows must have field tips, no broadheads.

 For additional questions, please contact your regional hunter safety coordinator.